Mounds of Memory

 Giants and aliens

+Were they giants?
 Richard J. Dewhurst’s book, The Ancient Giants Who Ruled America, meticulously chronicles the missing giant skeletons of one of the Smithsonian’s greatest cover-ups.
 See details here.

 EFFIGY MOUNDS

-Effigy means an image or representation, and effigy mounds can be considered GEOGLYPHS
+Effigy means an “image” or representation, and effigy mounds can be considered GEOGLYPHS

 -low-relief sculptures

--monumental dry-paintings, “earthworks” “precontact land art” -do not always contain art or human remains.
+-do not always contain art or human remains.

--Radical, ‘new’, large scale art
+Radical, ‘new’, large scale art

--Art “liberated from the gallery walls!”
+- Art “liberated from the gallery walls!”

 Smithson’s 1970 Spiral Jetty resembles the thousand-year-old Serpent Mound and other effigy mounds created by Indigenous people.
+Nothing he did was really that original.
+Check out Lucy Lippard’s book, “Overlay.”

-Serpent Mound
+Adena Serpent Mound

-Many effigy mounds cannot be completely seen from the ground and encourage an imagined bird’s eye view.
-There are actually two serpent mounds, and they both point to the summer solstice sunset point, making them into large clocks.
+There are actually two serpent mounds, and they both point to the summer solstice sunset point, making them large clocks.

 If the mound reflects a constellation, it may be a place of sympathetic magic.